Cannabis Insurance: Cost & Coverage

 ---|---|---|---|

 The quoting process for cannabis insurance is much more in-depth than for other retail businesses.
-When you apply for a quote, be prepared to answer questions, such as:
+When you apply for a quote, be prepared to answer questions such as the following:

 - How do you prevent selling to minors?